 How to apply

 - A completed Case for Support document (maximum 5 pages; see call text in downloads for guidance) should be uploaded to Je-S.

 - Further guidance will be made available to those applicants invited to submit a full application

-- Pathways to impact will be required at the full proposal stage and these should be formulated to meet the needs of the food and drink industry
+- Pathways to impact will be required at the full proposal stage and should be formulated to meet the needs of the food and drink industry

-Outline applications were assessed by the DRINC Steering Group and not reviewed externally.
+Outline applications are assessed by the DRINC steering group and not reviewed externally.
 Applications will be shared with all DRINC industry members to assess industrial relevance.
 Full applications will be peer reviewed prior to final assessment by the DRINC steering group.

 Special conditions of funding